Natalie Holt: Career

 Holt has also composed music for a number of films including Saul Dibb's film adaptation Journey's End, for which she jointly won Best Score at Beijing International Film Festival with Hildur Guðnadóttir.
 Peter Bradshaw named the score in his BAFTA predictions of 2018, and the score was described as "sinuously driving the narrative momentum" and "creating a sense of horror and dread".
 Holt wrote additional music for Heyday Film's Paddington and the score for the first feature from Deborah Haywood, Pin Cushion, which premiered at the Venice Film Festival in 2018.
 In 2019, she worked on Infidel and Herself.
 She has most recently worked on the Marvel Studios Disney+ series Loki, which is set in the Marvel Cinematic Universe and was described in the Washington Post as delivering "a suspenseful and mysterious vibe while providing Marvel's horned menace with a theme song that might just be the MCU's best".
 In 2022, it was announced that Holt would serve as composer for the Obi-Wan Kenobi series for Disney+, becoming the first woman to ever score a live-action Star Wars project.
 In 2022, Holt had worked on composing the score for Batgirl, a film that was ultimately canceled during production.

 Personal life

 Holt was born in Worthing, West Sussex, studied violin at the Royal Academy of Music and composing at the National Film and Television School.
 She resides in London.
 Holt has a daughter.

+Controversy

 In the 2013 final of Britain's Got Talent, Holt was performing in the backing orchestra of finalists Richard & Adam.
 During their performance she walked on stage and threw eggs at the judge, Simon Cowell.
 She was protesting Cowell's "dreadful influence on the music business".

-She appeared as the Mystery Guest on Big Fat Quiz of the Year the same year where the panel had to guess her identity as the egg thrower.